DynamoMTL/shopify-pipeline/README.md

 **Asset Optimization and Fingerprinting**: Webpack is used to skim through all your templates and find the assets and dependencies needed for the build, running those through its process and spitting out optimized and fingerprinted assets in the build folder.
 It will also map those assets by rendering the correct path in the templates.

 **SVG Store**: We are supporting the use of SVG Store out of the box using [webpack-svgstore-plugin](https://github.com/mrsum/webpack-svgstore-plugin).
-You can jump to this [section](#6-svg-store) to learn how to use it in Pipeify.
+You can jump to this [section](#6-svg-store) to learn how to use it in Shopify Pipeline.

 **Hot Module Reloading**: Once you start developing your application, the webpack-dev-server will allow you to inject modified JS modules directly in your Shopify development theme without reloading the page.
 Please refer to [this section](#caveats) if you wanna know how to configure your code to be HMR-compliant.

 **Sourcemaps**: We added support for JS and Sass sourcemaps when you are in development, as well as [hidden sourcemaps in production mode](https://webpack.js.org/configuration/devtool/#for-production).

 **JS Code Linting**: ESlint is used by default to lint your JS files as part of the build process.
-You can add your own `.eslintrc` in your project and Pipeify will pick it up.
+You can add your own `.eslintrc` in your project and Shopify Pipeline will pick it up.
 Or you can rely on the one that is included by default [here](.eslintrc).

-**Sass Support and Linting**: Pipeify supports CSS and Sass by default.
+**Sass Support and Linting**: Shopify Pipeline supports CSS and Sass by default.
 We also added support for Sass `@imports` for better style modularity.
 Stylelint support is also [in the works](#roadmap).

 **JS Unit Testing**: We added a default unit testing setup, using Jest, so that you don't have to.
 You can jump to [the testing section](#8-specs) to learn more about this.

 **Pipeline Customization and Augmentation**: We are providing you with base Webpack configs for the development and production environments, but you can extend them to add your own specific solutions to the pipeline.
 More on this here [link].

-**Multiple Environment Support**: Pipeify uses a YAML file similar to [Theme Kit's `config.yml`](https://shopify.github.io/themekit/configuration/) file to allow you to have different credentials for your development and production environments.
+**Multiple Environment Support**: Shopify Pipeline uses a YAML file similar to [Theme Kit's `config.yml`](https://shopify.github.io/themekit/configuration/) file to allow you to have different credentials for your development and production environments.

 **Effective Development Flow**: On top of using HMR, we also use Webpack to render paths to your assets that point to your `localhost`, allowing you to instantly see the changes on the Shopify server without having to upload files to the server or reload the page.
-When that strategy is not available, Pipeify takes care of uploading the right files and reloading the page for you.
+When that strategy is not available, Shopify Pipeline takes care of uploading the right files and reloading the page for you.

-**Safe Watch and Deploy**: Pipeify has a set of flags and warnings baked in to prevent you from pushing code to the `main` live theme (unless you explicitely want to).
+**Safe Watch and Deploy**: Shopify Pipeline has a set of flags and warnings baked in to prevent you from pushing code to the `main` live theme (unless you explicitely want to).
 This minimizes the risks of deploying changes to the live site while in local development.

 ## Getting Started
 [TBD once we go open source]